mariuswinkler/mariuswinkler.github.io/_pages/der_rote_faden.md

   </p>

   <p>
     In Berlin, during my bachelor’s thesis, I dove into the study of complex networks governed by nonlinear dynamics.
-These networks often remain invisible to the naked eye — but they’re everywhere.
+These networks often remain invisible to the naked eye although they're everywhere.
 One of the most fascinating examples?
 The human brain.
   </p>

   <p>
     For my master’s thesis in Paris, I joined a neuroscience research group and examined how signals propagate and synchronize in neural networks.
-When this synchronization becomes extreme and abrupt, it can manifest as epilepsy — a serious condition affecting many people.
-Not only an exciting topic, but one of real-world importance.
+When this synchronization becomes extreme and abrupt, it can manifest as epilepsy which is a serious condition affecting many people.
+Not only an exciting, but also incredibly important subject.
   </p>

   <p>
     After finishing my master’s, I knew I wanted to stay in science.
 That was clear.
 But I also wanted to understand processes that are visible to the naked eye.
-As a journeyman shoemaker, I’ve always appreciated the beauty of well-structured, intricate processes.
-Earth’s climate and atmosphere are massive, living networks — full of feedbacks and nonlinear dynamics.
+As a journeyman shoemaker, I've always appreciated the beauty of well-structured, intricate processes.
+Earth’s climate and atmosphere are massive, living networks full of feedbacks and nonlinear dynamics.
 And so, in a way, my path circled back to where it began.
   </p>

   <p>